lisashub/excelvbasearch/README.md

 ## Usage

-To use the application as-is, simply download the .xlsm file from the repository and click the "Begin Search" button.
-Follow the directions as they appear.
+To use the application as-is, click on the .xlsm file from the repository and click the "Download" button.
+Once downloaded, open the file and click the "Begin Search" button.
+Follow the directions as they appear on screen.

 Some use tips:
 * This app is designed to examine local files only; it will not work with URL links